Peace Bringing Back Abundance: Interpretations

 Peace Bringing Back Abundance has sometimes been interpreted in the political context of the monarchy under Louis XVI.
-France signed a treaty in 1783 which marked the conclusion of their assistance in the American Revolution.
+France signed the Treaty of Paris (1783) which marked the conclusion of their assistance in the American Revolution.
 Le Brun's work could be seen as anticipating this peace, given it was made in 1780, before the treaty occurred.
 Sheriff suggests that this depiction about seeing peace could be viewed in the context of art itself.
 Once France was no longer helping the Americans, there would be more resources to contribute to the arts.
 Differing from other paintings that conveyed the peace of the time, Le Brun does not include a figure that is supposed to represent Louis XVI, which casts some doubt on this interpretation.
 Sheriff argues that Peace Bringing Back Abundance only began to be viewed in the context of what was happening politically after the fact.

 Le Brun's work could also be seen in the context of her relationship with Marie Antoinette.
-Le Brun relied on the queen's support for her artistic career.
+Le Brun relied on the Queen's support for her artistic career.
 The painting shows one woman relying on another, which reflects the relationship between Le Brun and Marie Antoinette as artist and patron.
 There were multiple paintings representing France and the monarchy in the Salon de la Paix at Versailles, which was a room part of Marie Antoinette's quarters.
-Given Le Brun visted this room in order to paint Marie Antoinette, it is possible she wanted to add to the existing paintings with a work focusing on peace.
+Given Le Brun visited this room in order to paint Marie Antoinette, it is possible she wanted to add to the existing paintings with a work focusing on peace.